- This event has passed.

 Maine Heritage Lecture

 October 26 @ 5:00 pm - 6:00 pm

 Rediscovering Community: Maine’s Rural Heritage as a Path to the Future

-Kathryn Olmstead served 25 years on the journalism faculty of the University of Maine in Orono, the last six as associate dean in the College of Liberal Arts and Sciences.
-She published Echoes magazine, a quarterly journal of rural culture based in Caribou, Maine, from 1988 to 2017, and wrote a biweekly column for the Bangor Daily News.
-She will present “Rediscovering Community: Maine’s Rural Heritage as a Path to the Future” on Friday, Oct.
-26.
+Kathryn Olmstead is devoted to highlighting positive qualities of rural culture.
+She taught journalism at UMaine for 25 years and served six years as Associate Dean for the College of Liberal Arts and Sciences.
+Olmstead published Echoes magazine, a quarterly based in Caribou, Maine, from 1988 to 2017, and wrote a biweekly column for the Bangor Daily News.

 Also, join us for refreshments before the lecture at 4 pm in the Hudson Museum for the Dean’s Homecoming Reception.

 The event is FREE and open to the public.
 Contact Tonya Corriveau at 207.581.1954 or email@example.com for more information.